-Jump scares are one of the oldest tricks in horror films.
-They’re those moments when everything goes quiet and dark, and you’re suddenly jolted out of your seat.
-Jump scares can be cheap thrills or genuine frights, but no matter how they’re used, they’re definitely entertaining.
+Jump scares are those moments in films where everything has gone quiet and dark, and a sudden sound or movement jolts you out of your seat.
+Jump scares can provide cheap thrills or genuine frights, but no matter how they’re used, they’re always entertaining.

 Some horror filmmakers abhor the tactic and instead focus on building atmospheric tension.
 But most are happy to embrace the technique, giving the audience the uncontrollable shriek they are waiting for.

 There are some great horror films on Netflix, but this list is all about those nightmarish movies full of jump scares designed to keep you at the edge of your seat…

 Children often ask us about the monster under the bed or tell tales about the man in the cupboard.
 As adults, we do our best to convince them it’s just their imagination.
 But what if the vivid dreams of a child about a mysterious dark force are true?
 What would you do if the Babadook, a sinister shadow-like creature, is really coming after you?

 That’s the question single mom Amelia has to face.
 Should she believe her son Samuel and his violent dreams, or should she remain rational?

 This is likely to make our list of cult favorites on Netflix in the future.
 The Babadook had a lukewarm reception when it first released in Australia, but it has since garnered critical acclaim and a strong following among horror buffs.

 The “found footage” genre is a favorite in horror movies, popularized by the likes of The Blair Witch Project.
 If that’s what you’re in the mood for, V/H/S/2 might be perfect for you.